Glasses and testing for glasses (Hospital Refraction)

 What will happen when we arrive for my child’s appointment?

-What will happen at the refraction appointment?
+What will happen at my child's refraction appointment?

 Will the drops hurt?